telerik/maui-docs/controls/toolbar/items/entry.md

 You can style the `EntryToolbarItem` by using the following property:

-* `EntryStyle`—The target type of the property is the [Entry](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/entry) control.
+* `Style`&mdash;The target type of the property is the `EntryToolbarItemView` control.

-In addition to the `EntryStyle` property that is specific to the Telerik `EntryToolbarItem`, you can also use all properties that are available for customizing and styling the [Entry](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/entry).
+In addition to the `Style` property that is specific to the Telerik `EntryToolbarItem`, you can also use the `EntryStyle` property (target type `RadEntry`) and use all properties that are available for customizing and styling the `RadEntry` control.
 Some of these properties are:

 * `TextColor`(`Microsoft.Maui.Graphics.Color`)&mdash;Specifies the color of the text in the toolbar item.
 * `Placeholder`(`string`)&mdash;Specifies the text that is displayed when the control is empty.